StackStorm-Exchange/stackstorm-logicmonitor/README.md

     * Settings -> Integrations -> Add -> StackStorm
     * Requires a StackStorm API Key and the URL to your StackStorm environment.

+### Networking
+The LogicMonitor Pack creates a webhook-sensor (a Flask server) that is launched on port 5000 (or a port of your choosing) on the machine where StackStorm is installed.
+You must allow internet traffic to reach port 5000 (or your custom port) on the machine on which StackStorm has been installed.
+This step is documented in more detail below.

+### Pack Description
 The LogicMonitor Pack includes a set of Rules that can fire an action when an alert of a certain type is sent to StackStorm.

 The LogicMonitor Pack includes a set of Actions that make REST Requests to your LogicMonitor Portal.

-Everything in this section is described in more detail below.
+**Everything in this section is described in more detail below.**

 ## Configuration File